Nia is a cardiac sonographer, growing artist, and writer who enjoys traveling and gaining experiences through living life to the fullest.

-- Maintain inventory of medication.
+- Maintain inventory of medication

-- Relay any questions regarding prescriptions to the pharmacist.
+- Relay any questions regarding prescriptions to the pharmacist

-- Assist in preparation and distribution of prescriptions.
+- Assist in preparation and distribution of prescriptions

-- Maintain sterility of work environment where prescriptions are prepared.
+- Maintain sterility of work environment where prescriptions are prepared

 Education requirements may vary depending on the location.
 A retail pharmacy technician will likely only need a high school diploma.
 Working at a hospital pharmacy will likely require an associate degree in pharmacy technology.
 You may be able to go through a certificate program.
 These usually take around a year to complete.
 You may also need to pass an exam from the Pharmacy Technician Certification Board (PTCB).

-Average is around $34,000.
+The average is around $34,000.

 A hospital career can be very fulfilling and can provide you with a great living.
 This list is intended to give you ideas of what direction you can head in.
 Many of these jobs can be great career choices.
-Keep in mind that positions listed above may vary in salaries depending on your location and experience.
+Keep in mind that the positions listed above may vary in salaries depending on your location and experience.
 If you have a desire to work in the medical field, it never hurts to call a human resources department to ask for a listing of the positions they normally carry within their hospital.
 You may find a role that can suit you.
 Good luck!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.